ALASdoo/alasdoo_com/content/jobs/fullstack.md

 layout: single
 ---

+_ALAS doo is a web development and quality assurance service company that has out-of-the-box innovation, ingenuity and originality at the heart of its business.
+We go the extra-mile to build a motivated and diverse pool of extraordinary talents to ensure that our services always go above and beyond our clients’ needs.
+Quality Assurance is our passion and specialty._

-> We are searching for a Full Stack Software Developer as a full time employee located in Novi Sad, Serbia
+> Driven by these, we are looking to hire a talented Full Stack Software Developer for full-time employment in Novi Sad, Serbia.
 >
 > You will be part of a remote team of developers who will work directly with our Danish client and will be helping in the development of a special content management system for easy website creation.
 >
-> If you have experience in Frontend,  .NET, MS SQL server  this position is right for you.
-You will be able to gain experience how to work in an international team with highly skilled people.
->
 > The project you will be working on is a complex service that has been developed for years and not just a temporary project that will finish in a couple of months.
-It is crucial that you have excellent communication skills and a good understanding of international business relations that will enable you to communicate clearly by Skype, telephone and e-mail.
+It is crucial that you have excellent communication skills and a good understanding of international business relations that will enable you to communicate clearly by video call, telephone and e-mail.
 Key parts of the interview will be conducted in English.
 >
-> If the software architecture and the quality of the code are important things for you, we will be happy to hear from you.
+> We are opening our doors to talents who are enthusiastic about software architecture and quality of the code, and are looking to build their knowledge and experience in diverse areas.

 ### THE CLIENT
 The Client is a global "Software as a Service" company that makes it easy for Internet users to make their own websites.
 You will have a unique opportunity to become part of a leading global supplier of websites for private individuals and small businesses.
 Every month we sign up around 300.000 new users and 5000 new paying customers, but our ambitions go way beyond that.
 Our goal is to become one of the world's top ten website builder applications and you can be a key player in achieving that goal.
 Our company foundation is solidly positioned for growth and now we just need you to move forward.